epaul23/Wonderland-Saga-Java-/README.md

 - **`characters.txt`** — NPC name, description, and location
 - **`actions.txt`** — Commands displayed at game start

-This **data-driven design** allows the game world to be expanded or modified **without changing Java code**, as long as file formatting is same.
+This **data-driven design** allows the game world to be expanded or modified **without changing Java code**, as long as file formatting is preserved.

 ---